Nusiq/regolith-nixos-dev-setup/README.md

 All instructions can be found below, in the following sections.

-> [!WARNING]
-> Currently this repository only provides a Nix configuration file.
-I'm not a NixOS user and I needed a quick and dirty setup that is easy to reproduce on a virtual machine (all described below).
->
-> In the fututre additional configuration files, like Nix flakes or shell may be added to this repository, but for now I'm not familiar with these features.

 # Installing Virtualbox & NixOS

 There is no need to explain the same thing people described well already.
 Here is a tutorial that shows how to insall VirtualBox and NixOS: https://itsfoss.com/install-nixos-vm/